Madhusudan16/Ip-Blocker/README.md

 # Ip-Blocker
-This package prevent to display website by provided ips.
+This package created for prevent uauthorised acccess of our website
+Language: PHP, Laravel
 After added this package you must add following line in config/app.php provider section :  madhusudan\security\IpblockerProvider::class